bimdata/documentation-old/doc_sphinx/viewer/parameters.rst

 .. js:method:: BIMDataViewer.onCustomWindow(idWindow, event, selector, callback, preventDefault)

+    Associate a behavior, via a function, to the custom window event(s)

     :param integer idWindow: ID of the custom Window
     :param string event: name of the event